What do Bees Symbolise? Understanding the Meaning Behind This Powerful Insect

 Q: What does it mean when you dream about bees?

-A: Dreaming of bees can symbolize hard work, productivity, and wealth.
-It may also indicate a need for greater organization and cooperation in your personal or professional life.
+A: Dreaming of bees can symbolise hard work, productivity, and wealth.
+It may also indicate a need for greater organisation and cooperation in your personal or professional life.

 Q: What is the symbolic meaning of a dead bee?